You can use this Easy English document with parent/carer(s) -

-Disability Inclusion introduces a new tiered funding model for students with disability with additional funding for schools to help students with disability take part in their education on the same basis as their peers.
+Disability Inclusion introduces a tiered funding model for students with disability with additional funding for schools to help students with disability take part in their education on the same basis as their peers.

 The new model is based on a structured approach to funding which considers the diverse needs of students with disability.

-The model will form part of the
+The model forms part of the

 Student Resource Package.

-Investment in implementation and disability support roles in regions
+Implementation and disability support roles in regions

-Delivering Disability Inclusion
+Rollout of Disability Inclusion

-From the middle of 2021, Victorian government schools and families will benefit from resources, support and guidance through Disability Inclusion.
+Victorian government schools and families will benefit from resources, support and guidance through Disability Inclusion.

 Year 1 (2021)